KantaraInitiative/WG-ANCR/TPI/TPI Spec.md

 4.TPI validating the cybersecurity information versus the digital transparency information capturing the SSL certificate or keys and its associated meta-data.

-Combined, these TPI's provide an overall Indication of the operational state of digital privacy.
+Combined, these TPIs provide an overall Indication of the operational state of digital privacy.

 # TPI Methodologies